 In contrast to some of the other adult characters in Sealab 2020, like Hal, Gail (voiced by actress Ann Jillian), and Sparks, Ed particularly stands out.
 He is not a bland character just filling in space — he is passionate, dedicated, opinionated, and often the first to take umbrage to any threat to Sealab and the ocean environment.
 Interestingly, although an adult, Ed's mother, Mrs. Thomas, the school teacher, is also on board (suggesting his full name is Ed Thomas).
 This is mentioned very briefly in Episode 1, "Deep Threat," when Bobby tells Ed, "Your mother told us about it in school."
 For some reason, this relationship is not explored nor is it explained why only Ed's mother is on board.
 Is his father still alive?
 Are the parents of other crew members on board Sealab?
 While the their relationship is only very briefly alluded to in the episodes "Backfire" and “The Deepest Dive,” only in "Deep Threat" is it mentioned they are mother and son.
 Additionally, throughout the entire series they are never actually seen together in the series — not one scene.
 This seems something of a lost opportunity as they are the only married couple, and the only people of color, in the series.
-Interestingly, Ed closely resembles the actor who voices him, Ron Pinkard, who played Dr. Mike Morton on the 1970s TV series Emergency!
+Interestingly, Ed somewhat resembles the actor who voices him, Ron Pinkard, who played Dr. Mike Morton on the 1970s TV series Emergency!
 With their high cheekbones, they share a slight resemblance.

 Dr. Paul Williams, the head scientist at Sealab, is a curious creation.
 Despite his name, his physical appearance is clearly Latino.
 Ross Martin, best known for playing Artemus Gordon in the TV series The Wild Wild West (cancelled in 1971 due to the influence of the NCCPV), was tapped to play Williams, but I always thought that an odd choice.
 Martin was best known for his ability to play different ethnicities.
 Indeed, that was his stock-in-trade for The Wild Wild West and much of his later career.
 Although Martin was a well-respected actor, he wasn’t really a popular children’s TV show star, so why choose him to play yet another bland, purportedly “white” character?